phanitejakesha/JavaPrograms/README.md

 # JavaPrograms
+This repository contains the following
-General java programs coded for programming tests or assessments.
+1) General java programs coded for programming tests
+2) General java concepts with examples